cuelang/cuelang.org/content/en/docs/usecases/validation.md

 CUE constraints can be used to verify document-oriented databases.
-Its defaults mechanism and expression syntax allow for filling in missing values in older version of schema.
+Its defaults mechanism and expression syntax allow for filling in missing values for an older version of a schema.
 More importantly, CUE's order independences allows "patch" specifications to be separated from the main schema definition.
 CUE can take care of merging these and report if there are any inconsistencies